shailesh491/1st-one/README.md

 Hello, world!
-I am new ti Git and Github
+I am new to Git and Github